 |Spring 2009||Aaron Welton|

 Scholarships for Broadening Participation in the Sciences

 The Kent State University Scholarships for Broadening Participation in the Sciences annually provide 22 undergraduate scholarships, averaging $5,000 each to promising science majors.
 Students must meet the federal eligibility guidelines and requirements to receive financial aid and be a U.S. citizen or permanent resident.
 The scholarship is renewable each year and available until 2010/11.
-For application information see http://www.stem-scholarships.kent.edu/.
+For application information visit the Stem Scholarships website.
 Please contact John Portman if you have any questions.
 Application deadline: February 1.

 R. Billingslea Minority Scholarship

 A scholarship of $1000 annually is available partially to support undergraduates on the Kent Campus majoring in biology, chemistry and physics, with a preference for minority students.
 For further information, please contact Anna Lee Heinl at 330-672-8962.

 Please also visit our web page for Student Awards.

 Further details about scholarships offered at Kent State University, and about other sources of financial support, are available from the Student Financial Aid Office.
 See in particular the information about scholarships available to students in the College of Arts and Sciences.